sshojiro/sshojiro.github.io/about.markdown

 - Worked as a teaching assistant for a lecture "computer chemistry exercise" at Department of Chemical System Engineering, the University of Tokyo, Apr.-Jul.
 2015

 ## Grant
+- SEUT B type from School of Engineering, the University of Tokyo.
+Apr 2018-Mar 2019
 - SEUT A type from School of Engineering, the University of Tokyo.
 Apr 2017-Mar 2018

 ## Research Visits